SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: '$25 to $60 per person'
           -
             type: text
-            text: '.We recommend individuals purchasing virtual tickets pay $25-50 to attend and institutions sponsoring students to attend pay $35-60 per person.Virtual tickets provide access to live-streamed keynote sessions, many workshop sessions, and other virtual engagement opportunities.
+            text: '.
+We recommend individuals purchasing virtual tickets pay $25-50 to attend and institutions sponsoring students to attend pay $35-60 per person.
+Virtual tickets provide access to live-streamed keynote sessions, many workshop sessions, and other virtual engagement opportunities.
 More details about the virtual experience will be posted on the '
           -
             type: text
             marks: